FREE US Patent Search Kit

 Things to review before relying on your own search:

 - We perform an in person search at the US Patent Office records room using a professional searcher to perform your search.
-So it makes sense to do your own online searching in the beginning, be careful relying on your own search before you spend thousands of dollars to obtain a patent.
+So it makes sense to do your own online searching in the beginning, be careful relying on your own online search before you spend thousands of dollars to obtain a patent.
 If you can find something during your search that is close to your invention follow the analysis procedure set forth in the Inventor Start Kit download.

 - Note database search engines have search query flaws and have missing patents within their databases.
 Occasionally, I have looked for patents in these databases I know to exist and cannot always find them.
 Additionally, the most recent patents are not always immediately available.

-- The US Patent Office also has a helpful US patent search tutorial and frequently asked questions to educate inventors on how to use the online search features.
+- The US Patent Office also has a helpful US search tutorial and frequently asked questions to educate inventors on how to use the online search features.

 - Try various search terms to make sure you are covering all possible descriptions of the invention.